-As negotiations move forward, NAEGA is pleased to assist in identifying opportunities to update and modernize NAFTA.
-In particular, NAEGA is keen to support efforts to facilitate trade; expand market access and tariff concessions; improve regulatory consistency and cooperation; remove non-tariff barriers that lack scientific merit; enable the innovation of information technologies; recognize comparable regulatory systems for assessing the safety of plant breeding technologies; adopt a North American approach to LLP policy; and ensure safe and orderly passage for rail and truck freight transportation throughout North America.
-NAEGA is eager to work actively, constructively and expeditiously with the Government of Mexico to more closely examine these key areas and to develop specific strategies to preserve, improve and build upon existing and new trade relationships between the U.S. and Mexico.
+As negotiations move forward, NAEGA and NGFA are pleased to assist in identifying opportunities to update and modernize NAFTA as well as improve regulatory communication and cooperation.
+In particular, we are keen to support efforts to facilitate trade; expand market access and tariff concessions; improve regulatory consistency and cooperation; remove non-tariff barriers that lack scientific merit; enable the innovation of information technologies; recognize comparable regulatory systems for assessing the safety of plant breeding technologies; adopt a North American approach to LLP policy; and ensure safe and orderly passage for rail and truck freight transportation throughout North America.
+NAEGA and NGFA are also eager to work actively, constructively and expeditiously with the Government of Canada to more closely examine these key areas and to develop specific strategies to preserve, improve and build upon existing and new trade relationships between the U.S. and Canada.